24 Yale Journal of Law & the Humanities 19 (2012) (with Dennis E. Curtis)

 Date of Authorship for this Version

 Resnik, Judith and Curtis, Dennis E., "Re-presenting Justice: Visual Narratives of Judgment and the Invention of Democratic Courts" (2012).
 Faculty Scholarship Series.
-Paper 3861.
+3861.